DylanSp/massively-multiplayer-ttt/README.md

 - Persisting data beyond the server; I didn't want to bother with database access for this.
 Admittedly, this has made managing usernames more difficult, especially persisting them across browser refreshes.
 - A mobile-friendly UI; I did the minimum necessary to create a usable UI for desktops.
 - Notifications for erroneous moves; Phoenix's built-in [flash messages](https://hexdocs.pm/phoenix/controllers.html#flash-messages) only work on redirects; they don't work especially well with LiveView.
 I didn't want to spend the time necessary to integrate a JS library for notifications.
+- Preserving session state (i.e. usernames) through refreshes.
+This is tricky without a database backend; I tried saving a session key client-side, getting it with [JS hooks](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html#module-js-interop-and-client-controlled-dom), and using that to manage state in the `UsernameServer`.
+However, I couldn't get everything synchronizing correctly.

 ## Inspirations and Education